Tibet and Nepal

-On March 19 in New York, Christie's sells a large bodhisattva, 110 cm high, made 1100 years ago in Tibet.
+On March 19, 2013, Christie's sold for $ 2.8M a large bodhisattva, 110 cm high, made 1100 years ago in Tibet, lot 336.
 The 'superman' of that time shows some Nepalese influences.

 The right hand is clenching on the breast an object that has disappeared.
 The Buddhist symbolism leaves no doubt: it was a vajra, the talisman of the absolute fight against ignorance.

 In his quiet attitude, our bodhisattva is Vajrasattva, distinguished from Vajrapani brandishing the object with fury and with Vajradhara, holding the vajra in both hands, who is a quintessential Buddha.

 Of course, this bodhisattva was made several centuries after the sculpted stones of Gandhara.
 As a gilt bronze, it is a figure of high antiquity which anticipates the preaching of Atisha and the extension of the cult of Amitabha, the Buddha of extreme bliss.

 2015 SOLD for $ 4.9M by Christie's